owlchester/kanka-docs/docs/source/features/campaigns/default-thumbnails.md

 # Default thumbnails

-[Boosted campaigns](https://kanka.io/en-US/boosters) have an interface to define default thumbnails for entities with no attached image.
+[Premium campaigns](https://kanka.io/en-US/premium) have an interface to define default thumbnails for entities with no attached image.
 This interface is available in `World > Default Thumbnail`.

 ## Thumbnails